Thesis Title: Metal-insulator and charge ordering transitions in oxide nanostructures

 Advisor: William H. Kinney (Cosmology)

-Current Position: Postdoc at Harvard
+Current Position: Maitre Assistant University at Geneva

 Overall, I can summarize my years at UB as a period that transformed me from a green graduate student, enthusiastic about how the universe works, to a knowledgeable, skilled, and independent scientist capable of investigating the laws of nature.

-Several factors contributed to this picture: In the early stages of my PhD, I benefited from the courses offered by the knowledgable physics faculty.
+Several factors contributed to this picture: In the early stages of my PhD, I benefited from the courses offered by the knowledgeable physics faculty.
 At later stages, the mentorship of my advisor was the most important factor.
 Through our scientific discussions and collaboration, I accumulated not only technical skills and knowledge in cosmology, but also learned how to perform, interpret, and write science.
 Moreover, my TA experience gave me a taste of teaching physics – an essential part of any academic career.

 A common academic path in my field, theoretical cosmology, is to spend a few years as a post-doctoral researcher before applying for a faculty positions.
 This is an important stage in academic development, as it serves as a transition phase to establish oneself as a mature, independent scientist.
 After graduating from UB in May 2013, I took a post-doctoral fellowship in the Department of Theoretical Physics of the University of Geneva in Switzerland.
 Upon completion of this three-year research position in September 2016, I came to Harvard University for my second post-doc.